Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Numerical examples

 \subsubsection{Spectral splitting of the elastic energy density}

-For the next experiment we exchange the isotropic energy split~\eqref{eq:symmetric_damaged_energy} by the spectral one~\eqref{eq:spectral_energy_split}.
+For the next experiment we exchange the isotropic energy splitting~\eqref{eq:symmetric_damaged_energy} by the spectral one~\eqref{eq:spectral_energy_split}.
 As the example specimen is loaded in tension we expect few differences to the previous experiments, and indeed, the displacement--load curves (in Figure~\ref{fig:evolution2daniso}) show only minor differences compared to the ones of the isotropic splitting (Figure~\ref{fig:evolution2diso}).

-The purpose of this test is primarily to assess the cost of the two-dimensional eigenvalue decomposition and its derivatives required for the spectral split.
+The purpose of this test is primarily to assess the cost of the two-dimensional eigenvalue decomposition and its derivatives required for the spectral splitting.
 Figure~\ref{fig:iterations_2d_anisotropic} shows the iteration numbers per time step for the three methods.
 As the model is not quadratic in the displacement anymore, we now distinguish between the \TNNMGEX and the \TNNMGPRE smoothers.
 Not surprisingly though, the iteration numbers are virtually identical.
 The iterations needed by the operator splitting method, shown in the lowest row of Figure~\ref{fig:iterations_2d_anisotropic}, have not changed appreciably either.
+As an exception to this, the \TNNMGPRE method on the $h_3$ grid needs a much larger number of iterations at the actual rupture, where the problem is very ill-conditioned.
+While this is only a single load step, it markedly influences the accumulated wall-times.

-We turn to wall-time: Figure~\ref{fig:walltime_2d_anisotropic} shows the time needed to solve the increment problems, again normalized by the number of degrees of freedom.
-One can see that the overall behavior remains unchanged.
-The time needed by TNNMG goes up a little bit, but the method remains vastly faster than operator splitting.
-Interestingly, the operator splitting solver for the AT-2 problem is a bit faster during the rupturing of the specimen than it was for the isotropically split energy.
+Figure~\ref{fig:walltime_2d_anisotropic} shows the time needed to solve the increment problems, again normalized by the number of degrees of freedom.
+One can see that the overall behavior remains unchanged, but that the time needed by TNNMG goes up a bit, in particular for the AT-2 model.
+As the number of iterations per load step remains largely unchanged, the observed cost increase is caused by the spectral decompositions performed by the smoother.
+Interestingly, the operator-splitting solver for the AT-2 problem is a bit faster during the rupturing of the specimen than it was for the isotropically split energy.

-Table~\ref{tbl:2d_spectral_times} shows the total run-time of the simulations, still normalized by the number of degrees of freedom.
-We can still observe the complexity difference between the TNNMG and operator splitting solvers.
-Here, the inexact smoother used by \TNNMGPRE really does help to save run-time, because it avoids the costly eigenvalue decomposition.
-The speedup is appreciable, even though in two space dimensions an eigenvalue decomposition is not all that expensive.
+When looking at the accumulated run-times shown in Table~\ref{tbl:2d_spectral_times} (still normalized by the number of degrees of freedom), we see that the time needed by the operator-splitting method remains virtually unchanged.
+The TNNMG methods have gotten slower, though, and have only a small wall-time lead over operator-splitting.
+As in the case of the isotropic splitting, moving from the $h_2$ grid to the $h_3$ grid increases the time per degree of freedom considerably for the AT-2 model.
+The reason is unclear.